 Marsha Teresa Mavunkel

-Marsha Teresa Mavunkel is an associate attorney with Ketu Shah Law Offices in Bellevue, WA.
+Marsha Teresa Mavunkel has worked within the human rights realm both domestically and internationally for the past 10 years.
 She graduated from Seattle University School of Law in 2009, and has been working primarily in immigration law since that time.
-Marsha has worked within the human rights realm both domestically and internationally.
-She has worked with human rights non-profits such as the World Organization Against Torture, and the International Rescue Committee during her years in undergraduate and law school.
-During law school Marsha worked with the Seattle University International Human Rights Law clinic, and assisted in drafting a petition to the Inter-American Commission on Human Right, as well as traveled to San Jose, Costa Rica, as part of a Seattle University team to present an oral argument before the full panel of the Inter-American Court of Human Rights.
-Directly after graduating from law school Marsha worked for the United Nations High Commissioner for Refugees in San Jose, Costa Rica.
-Marsha has been a Seattle resident for five years now, and has an ardent desire to work within her own local community in the human rights arena, helping community members and our local government with human rights initiatives and to spread awareness in order to inform and educate our city on human rights issues.
+She has worked with human rights non-profits such as the World Organization Against Torture and the International Rescue Committee during her years in undergraduate and law school.
+During law school Marsha worked with the Seattle University International Human Rights Law clinic and traveled to San Jose, Costa Rica, as part of a team to present an oral argument before the full panel of the Inter-American Court of Human Rights.
+Directly after graduating from law school, Marsha worked as a Visiting Professional for the United Nations High Commissioner for Refugees in San Jose, Costa Rica.
+Marsha has been a Seattle resident for seven years and enjoys working within her own local community in the human rights arena.
+She hopes to help community members and our local government with human rights initiatives and to inform and educate our city on human rights issues.

 As a WSBA Governor, Catherine reinvigorated work on ethics rule prohibiting inquiry into immigration status in civil litigation; co-authored resolution denouncing Arizona's anti-immigration laws; co-sponsored resolution supporting adoption of the Convention on the Rights of the Child; sponsored expansion of legal services delivery to the working poor through the "modest means" program; supported ACLU's request to endorse legislation restoring the voting fights of felons; and removed institutional barriers to bar leadership by women and minorities.
 While working as a Policy Advisor to Councilmember Conlin, Catherine contributed to the development of the Paid Sick and Safe Leave legislative proposal for City of Seattle.
 Catherine has served as Refugee Women's Alliance family law clinic volunteer, Northwest Women's Law Center legislative committee volunteer, and a Peace Corps volunteer in Morocco.